hoolio/muan.github.com/about.md

 title: about
 ---

-This is Mu-An.
-I am a <u>designer & developer</u>.
+This is Julio Avalos.
+I am <u>GitHub's lawyer</u>.

 That means I do a lot of things.
 I code in HAML, SCSS, JavaScript, CoffeeScript, Ruby on Rails, and do Git stuff.

 I think about doing `git reset` on my room from time to time, but sadly the world's not perfect.

 I've formerly worked in <a href='http://copyin.com' id='copyin-about' target='_blank'>Copyin.com</a> and <a href='http://bluefields.com' id='bluefields-about' target='_blank'>Bluefields.com</a> and spent summer 2012 in Mountain View for <a href='http://500.co/' id='bluefields-about' target='_blank'>500 Startups</a>.
 I co-founded and launched <a href='http://zeczec.com' id='zeczec' target='_blank'>Zeczec</a> in early 2012, a Taiwanese crowdfunding site.